notesforgrowth/notesforgrowth.github.io/_posts/2018-11-01-This-Human.md

 ## Diverge

-While biases limit our vision, imagination and emotion enhances it, as they allow to create multiple possible paths to solve a problem (the possible [futures](https://dl.acm.org/citation.cfm?id=3025453.3025658, "Evaluation of Prototypes and the Problem of Possible Futures").
+While biases limit our vision, imagination and emotion enhances it, as they allow to create multiple possible paths to solve a problem (the [possible futures](https://dl.acm.org/citation.cfm?id=3025453.3025658, "Evaluation of Prototypes and the Problem of Possible Futures")).
 We should let ourselves ride free as creative minds and beating hearts to explore the limitless world of ideas&mdash;the right one could be hiding anywhere.
 This is alike the Diverge phase in the [diverge-converge pattern](https://www.designcouncil.org.uk/sites/default/files/asset/document/ElevenLessons_Design_Council%20(2).pdf, "A study of the design process") often used for illustrating the design thinking process.
 The Converge phase comes next.

 ## Converge